HomeDing/homeding.github.io/elements/index.md

 {% excerptOf collections.Element, "digitalsignal" %}
 :::

-:::element analog analog
+:::element analog
 {% excerptOf collections.Element, "analog" %}
 :::

-:::element rotary rotary
+:::element rotary
 {% excerptOf collections.Element, "rotary" %}
 :::

-:::element touch none
+:::element touch
 {% excerptOf collections.Element, "touch" %}
 :::

 ## Sensor Elements

 The [sensor elements](/elements/sensors.md) implement the adoption to a very specific sensor or sensor family.
 They share some common implementation to allow gathering values on a regular basis and updating other elements or even other boards by sending actions with the current value.

-:::element dht dht
+:::element dht
 Use DHT11, DHT22 and AM2302 sensors for temperature and humidity and create actions.
 :::